jul/scam/README.md

 instead use a microblogging platform because it is fun.
 And the scope creeped again.

-And, then I was like a « mind mapper sould be fun » I almost already have it.
+And, then I was like a « mind mapper should be fun » I almost already have it.
 And another scope creep happened.

 And why not make the small post-it developpable in full text came into mind ...